Currently, we have three open projects at the level of “Laurea Magistrale” and in exceptional cases also the “Laurea di Fisica.”

 Machine Learning Room Temperature Superconductors

 This year the field of superconducting hydrides has witnessed a huge step towards delivering the first near room-temperature superconductors.
 A couple of months ago two independent groups have measured in LaH10, critical temperatures of superconductivity of ~250 K and ~260 K, respectively.
 The discovery of these compounds, previously predicted, tremendous proves the progress in theoretical and computational methods.
 Further progress in computational techniques is highly desirable in order to speed up the discovery of other high-Tc materials.
 Help could come from advanced methodologies such as machine learning models, fingerprints and neural networks that are robust and well tested in other fields.
 During the development of this thesis, you will be brought up top-speed into the state of the art material simulation methods: we will build a machine learning model and test its accuracy versus a curated database.
 Succeeding in this task and you will be able to predict superconducting values of TC.
 Only a handful subset of materials from hundreds that have been proposed have been measured.
-Considering the large number of systems that contain hydrogen and the vast space of thermodynamic conditions yet to be explored, there is plenty of room for discovering your new high-Tc material!
+Considering a large number of systems that contain hydrogen and the vast space of thermodynamic conditions yet to be explored, there is plenty of room for discovering your new high-Tc material!
 You will be working in a new team, highly active, young atmosphere and you will have access to the fastest supercomputer in Europe.
 Basic Linux and basic programming is a plus.

 Tags: superconductors, computational modelling, machine learning, and descriptors.
 Tools: DFT, supercomputer, linux, fortran, python, jupyter.